-The Bard of Brands is dedicated to creating the unique brand experience in a crowded and dynamic market and activating it to create sales.
-Nothing is more true than the axiom "the story sells the spirit" and with the dominance of large brands and the resources they have on hand, that story becomes a small brand's competitive edge.
+The Bard of Brands is dedicated to finding your narrative, the unique soul and ethos of your brand as a differentiator in a crowded and dynamic market and activating it to create sales.
+Nothing is more true than the axiom "the story sells the spirit" and with the dominance of large brands and the resources they have on hand, that narrative becomes a small brand's competitive edge.

 A recent report from Wm Grant & Sons, makers of Balvenie, Glenfiddich and Hudson Whiskey, revealed that brand loyalty is dead, especially among the much coveted Millennial generation (LDA-35).
 Instead, these consumers are gravitating toward “unique experiences from the brands they engage with”.
 Multi-national spirits companies will inevitably use this to throw huge chunks of money at it, trying to differentiate in the market place by creating dozens of soul-less brands with manufactured experiences, many of which will fail.
 They can afford it; the small brand can't.

 But you might say, 'I've already got a story' and my response is this: does one story tell me about your whole life as a person?
 Of course not, you're much more complex than that and so is your brand.
 A narrative is the long arc, made up of separate stories that connect to deliver a singular experience.
 The narrative is your house and each story is a doorway into it, offering each visitor a different entrance based on their needs and preferences.